-The IFM baseline is the legally permissible harvest scenario that would maximize net present value (NPV) of perpetual wood products harvests.
-The baseline management scenario shall be based on silvicutural prescriptions recommended by published state or federal agencies to perpetuate existing onsite timber producing species while fully utilizing available growing space.
-The resulting harvest schedule is used to establish baseline stocking levels through the Crediting Period.
+The IFM baseline is the legally permissible harvest scenario that would maximize net present value (NPV) of perpetual wood products harvests, used as a proxy for the multiple forest management objectives typical of each owner class eligible under this methodology.
+The baseline management scenario shall be based on silvicultural prescriptions recommended by published state or federal agencies to perpetuate existing onsite timber-producing species while fully utilizing available growing space.